jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - We provide a schema for the valid ``jupyterlab`` metadata for an extension's ``package.json`` describing the available options
 - We provide a ``labextensions`` handler in ``jupyterlab_server`` that loads static assets from ``labextensions`` paths, following a similar logic to how ``nbextensions`` are discovered and loaded from disk
 - The ``settings`` and ``themes`` handlers in ``jupyterlab_server`` has been updated to load from the new ``labextensions`` locations, favoring the dynamic extension locations over the bundled ones
-- A ``labextension develop`` command as been added to install an in-development extension into JupyterLab.
+- A ``labextension develop`` command has been added to install an in-development extension into JupyterLab.
 The default behavior is to create a symlink in the ``sys-prefix/share/jupyter/labextensions/package-name`` to the static directory of the extension
 - We provide a ``cookiecutter`` that handles all of the scaffolding for an extension author, including the shipping of ``data_files`` so that when the user installs the package, the static assets end up in ``share/jupyter/labextensions``
 - We handle disabling of lab extensions using a trait on the ``LabApp`` class, so it can be set by admins and overridden by users.
 Extensions are automatically enabled when installed, and must be explicitly disabled.
 The disabled config can consist of a package name or a plugin regex pattern
 - Extensions can provide ``disabled`` metadata that can be used to replace an entire extension or individual plugins